 Rolf also facilitated the documentation and construction of a Bhunga desert farm, from the Rann of Kutch in Gujarat, Western India on the premises of the anthropological Grassi Museum in Leipzig, Germany.

-Rolf has been Exhibition Curator/Researcher/Media Producer for exhibitions in London:
+Rolf has been Exhibition Curator/Researcher/Media Producer for exhibitions:

 Please note that the intellectual property rights in all content comprising or contained within this website address (URL) is owned by Rolf Killius, and other copyright owners as specified © 2020